 Moreover, the toothpaste is cheap and easy to use.
 It also doesn’t stain or discolor braces, which can be happened by other whitening products.

 How to use whitening toothpaste with braces?

-Just like other kinds of toothpaste you have to use at least twice a day.
+Just like other kinds of toothpaste you have to use it at least twice a day.
 Take 2 min to clean teeth thoroughly.

-However, you should use soft bristle brushes and brush teeth gently.
+However, you should use soft bristle brushes and brush your teeth gently.
 Hard bristle brush or brushing forcefully with this toothpaste damage your teeth surface because of its abrasives.

 The paste can give you the best result if you maintain oral hygiene.
 It can remove stains created due to smoking or drinking red wine or coffee, but if you keep taking these drinks, it won’t work properly.
 So, try to avoid those.

 Smoking and chewing tobacco stains teeth from the deeper surface of teeth.
 If you don’t quit, whitening toothpaste can’t help you.